BandaySajid/scalable-chat-application/README.md

 This project is a demonstration of backend solution focused on efficient `real-time communication`.
-Uses cutting-edge technologies such as `WebSockets`, `Redis Pub/Sub`, `authentication`, `security measures`, and `caching`.
+Uses cutting-edge technologies such as `WebSockets`, `Redis Pub/Sub` and `caching`.

 Key Features: